 • Follow the recipe.
 The best way to ensure the success of these easy, healthy chocolate donuts is to follow the recipe and use the exact ingredients as written (unless substitutions are noted).

-• Use room temperature eggs.
-If your eggs are too cold you risk the melted coconut oil hardening back up.
-To bring your eggs to room temp, simply place them in a bowl of warm water for 3-5 minutes before you use them.
+• Use a room temperature egg.
+If your egg is too cold, you risk the melted coconut oil hardening back up.
+To bring your egg to room temp, simply place it in a bowl of warm water for 3-5 minutes before you use it.
 Also make sure your coconut oil has cooled slightly, after melting it.

 • Do not over-mix the batter.
 If you over-mix batter you’ll end up with donuts that are more dense and gummy instead of fluffy and soft.